Nyu10/Vigenere/README.md

 Vigenere Cipher Assignment

-Decoder can decode or encode a text with a kid using the Vigenere Cipher
+Decoder can decode or encode a text with a key using the Vigenere Cipher

 make run ARGS="encode plaintext key"
 make run ARGS="decode ciphertext key"